-The salary range for UAS pilots working in the energy industry varies depending on a number of factors, including your level of experience, specific job duties, and more.
+The salary for UAS pilots in the energy industry varies depending on many factors, including your level of experience, specific job duties, and other factors.

-The use of drones in the telecommunications industry is growing rapidly.
-Drones are being used for a variety of tasks such as cell tower inspection, network maintenance, and equipment installation.
+The use of drones in the telecommunications industry is rapidly expanding, with their applications ranging from cell tower inspection and network maintenance to equipment installation.

 AT&T has been employing drones for cell tower inspections for a while now, and Verizon sees a lot of potential in the drone sector that they bought Skyward, a drone firm, in 2017.

 The electromagnetic radiation given off by communication towers can cause your drone to crash if you fly too close (i.e., closer than 100 feet).
-It’s important to be a highly competent pilot and be able to snap photos from a long distance (using zoom) in order to work as a telecommunications drone operator.
+It’s important to be a highly competent pilot and be able to snap photos from a long distance (using Zoom) to work as a telecommunications UAV operator.

 One of the main advantages of using drones for telecommunications is that it allows workers to access hard-to-reach areas without putting themselves in danger.
-For example, instead of climbing a cell tower to inspect it for damage, a drone can be used to do the same job quickly and safely.
+For example, instead of climbing,g a cell tower to inspect it for damage, a drone can do the same job much more quickly and safely.

-In addition, drones can be used to transport small parts and equipment to remote locations, saving time and money.
+In addition, you can also use drones to transport small parts and equipment to remote locations, saving time and money.

 As the use of drones in the telecommunications industry continues to grow, there will be an increasing demand for qualified drone operators.